google/WebFundamentals/src/content/en/tools/chrome-devtools/load-performance/get-started.md

 This tutorial teaches you how to use Chrome DevTools to find ways to make your web pages load faster.

-At the end of this tutorial, you still may not understand all of the theories behind load performance optimization, *and that is totally OK*.
-It's a complicated field, and it takes time to learn.

-You will, however, leave this tutorial with an easy-to-understand, yet detailed and quantitative, workflow for measuring load performance.
-And you will know how to *prove* that any changes you make to your code actually are improving load performance.

 ## Prerequisites